costajob/app-servers/README.md

 ### 3. Ruby
 While Ruby clearly suffers its non-parallel nature, it has proven to scale pretty well for standard uses.
-The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people which complains about Ruby slowness while it's the heavyweight of Rails they are really paying.
+The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people  complains about Ruby slowness, ignoring it's the heavyweight of Rails they are really suffering from.
-Said that Ruby lacks the speed of V8 and i fear it has to keep the pace if it wants to be a serious contender of the years to come (Ruby 3.0 is aimed to be x3 faster, but i fear it will come too late)
+Said that Ruby lacks the speed of V8 and i think it has to keep the pace if it wants to be a serious contender of the years to come.
+In this regard Ruby 3.0 is aimed to be x3 faster with a better support for concurrency (although i doubt the GIL can be removed easily).

 ### 4. Elixir
 By only reading benchmarks Elixir wins hands down.
 I have kept it off the podium for several reasons.